Staying Safe on Texas Roads This Summer

 One of the most important things you can have is your phone so you can call for help, but remember to also have an extra charger handy so your phone is always charged and ready.

-You may have already checked your car for recalls, but of course, you can always check your car’s status at any time by visiting the National Highway Traffic Safety Administration website and entering your car’s vehicle identification number (VIN), which can usually be found on the inside panel of the driver side door.
+With the recent Takata airbag announcement, you may have already checked your car for recalls.
+Of course, you can always check your car’s status at any time by visiting the National Highway Traffic Safety Administration website and entering your car’s vehicle identification number (VIN), which can usually be found on the inside panel of the driver side door.
 The free look-up tool checks your car against any applicable recalls within the last 15 years, and the best part is if your car is part of a recall, the repair is free.

 You can also make sure your travels will go as planned by performing a basic safety check of your car.
 Make sure all lights (interior and exterior) are in good, working order.
 Check your coolant level.
 If it looks clear, rusty, oily or has particles floating in it, take your vehicle in to have the system flushed and refilled.